 • Understand the psychological and social issues faced by children and vulnerable adults

-Assessment is through coursework.
+Assessment is through coursework and worksheets.

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.